-This presidential inaugural week is a good time to be reminded of NYC presidential history and consider visiting NYC places connected to US Presidents and First Ladies, including George Washington, Abraham Lincoln, Ulysses S. Grant, and Teddy Roosevelt, the first US president born in NYC.
+George Washington’s Birthday is a good time to be reminded of NYC presidential history and consider visiting NYC places connected to US Presidents and First Ladies, including Washington, Abraham Lincoln, Ulysses S. Grant, and Teddy Roosevelt, the first US president born in NYC.

 Several of these sites are operated by the National Park Service, and when things are normal once again, Park Rangers will resume tours and historic re-enacters will resume historic reenactments of important events.